Sunday Morning - 8:00 am & 10:30 AM

 At Christ we have been described as a "country church in the city."
 What that means, is that you can expect a relaxed yet reverent atmosphere for worship.
 We do not take ourselves too seriously.
 Our congregation is full of high level business executives, school teachers, farmers, mechanics, retirees, infants, and everything in between.
 With such diversity you will find people dressed from jeans and a T-shirt to a suit and tie, please feel free to wear whatever is comfortable for you, you will fit right in.
 The worship service is between one hour to one hour and fifteen minutes depending on what might be occurring during that particular service.
 All are welcome to join us.

 During the year you will notice different themes, banners, and paraments (the different colored cloths that go on the altar, lectern, and pulpit).
 This is because here at Christ we follow what is known as the Church Year.
 The Church Year starts with Advent, which begins four Sundays before Christmas (December 25th), and ends on the Last Sunday of the Church Year, typically the last Sunday in November.
 Each season has a different theme, for example Christmas focuses on how God came to us in the person of Jesus Christ and the Easter season focuses on the resurrection of Jesus Christ from the dead.
 Each part of the Church Year has a corresponding color as a visible reminder of our focus during this time.

-In Baptism God made us members of his family.
+In Baptism God made us members of his family - bringing us into Jesus' death and resurrection - by the washing of water and God's word.
 Thus, as we begin worship with the words ''In the name of the Father and of the Son and of the Holy Spirit'' - the same words we use in Baptism - we are remembering our baptism.
 We may make the sign of the cross as these words are spoken.
-The cross reminds us of Christ's death on the cross to save us.
+The sign of the cross reminds us of Christ's death to save us.

 CONFESSION & ABSOLUTION (FORGIVENESS)